- Psychology & the public

 - Careers, education & training

-The Award for Distinguished Contributions is aimed at psychologists who have made an outstanding contribution to professional psychology.
+The Award for Distinguished Contributions is aimed at psychologists who have made an outstanding contribution to psychology in practice.

 It is open to any current practitioner in any area of professional applied psychology and is not restricted to members of the Society.